-For 50 years, a dynamic and active Peace Corps mission has formed the foundation of U.S. assistance to Samoa.
+For over 50 years, a dynamic and active Peace Corps mission has formed the foundation of U.S. assistance to Samoa.
 With their focus on people-to-people engagement and practical solutions to developmental challenges, U.S. Peace Corps volunteers have provided significant assistance to Samoa’s educational and economic development and have earned the respect of many throughout Samoa.
 Today in the Samoan language the word “Pisi Koa” (Peace Corps) is now used as the general word for volunteer.

 Bilateral Economic Relations

 Total trade U.S. in goods with Samoa was $46 million in 2018; U.S. goods exports to Samoa totaled $39.1 million and goods imports from Samoa were $6.9 million.
 According to UN Comtrade data, the United States is one of Samoa’s largest export markets, accounting for more than 10 percent of Samoan exports in 2018.
 Approximately 10 percent of Samoa’s total imports come from the United States; American Samoa accounts for an additional 27 percent of Samoa’s imports.
 Top U.S. exports from the United States include meat products, aircraft equipment, and machinery, while top imports from Samoa include fruits and vegetables, animal or vegetable fats or oils, textiles, and seafood.
 Remittances from Samoans living in the United States, including American Samoa, contribute substantially to Samoa’s economy, and a significant number of Samoans are employed in American Samoa.
 U.S. direct investment on a historical-cost basis in Samoa has remained consistent at approximately $20 million per year since 2014.
 Data on Samoan investment in the United States is not publicly available in order to avoid disclosure of data of individual companies.